 Within the world's largest and most dynamic continent, Emerging Asia includes many of Asia's fastest-growing and largest economies.
 These are China, India, Indonesia, Malaysia, the Philippines, Thailand and Vietnam4.

-Today this region accounts for less than a quarter of the global economy, and a far smaller proportion of total investable equity markets (Figure 1).
+Today this region accounts for a quarter of the global economy, and a far smaller proportion of total investable equity markets (Figure 1).

 Yet with most of the world's population living in the Asian region and its economies both diversified and sophisticated, the global economy and its capital markets will continue to gravitate towards Asia over this century.

 Click the image to enlarge